Andrew Benintendi Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.50 team ERA ranks 20th across all MLB pitching staffs.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 14th in the league.

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (81 total, 1.2 per game).
+- The Dodgers have the 19th-ranked team ERA across all MLB pitching staffs (4.45).

-- The Dodgers are sending Gonsolin (3-1) to make his ninth start of the season.
-He is 3-1 with a 2.21 ERA and 30 strikeouts through 40 2/3 innings pitched.
+- Dodgers pitchers combine to rank 21st in baseball in home runs given up (81 total, 1.2 per game).

-- The right-hander's most recent appearance was on Tuesday against the Cincinnati Reds, when he threw five innings, surrendering three earned runs while giving up five hits.
+- Kershaw makes the start for the Dodgers, his 14th of the season.
+He is 8-4 with a 2.95 ERA and 93 strikeouts through 76 1/3 innings pitched.

-- In eight games this season, the 29-year-old has a 2.21 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .163 to his opponents.
+- The left-hander last appeared on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.